david-a-wheeler/spdx-tutorial/README.md

 To my knowledge SPDX (in either format) has not yet been formally registered as a MIME type.

-If you're developing software or other copyrightable content, you still need to select a license and express it in a way others can understand.
+If you're developing software or other copyrightable content, you still need to select a license and express it in a way humans can understand.
 For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) to provide human-readable text of the license.
-Also create a SPDX file, as described above, so programs can automatically process exactly what the license is.
+Also create a SPDX file, as described above, so programs can automatically process exactly what the license is, and humans can have a short and precise way of representing the license of the software.

 ## SPDX license expressions in source code files